LandSciTech/roads/cran-comments.md

 ## R CMD check results

-0 errors ✔ | 0 warnings ✔ | 1 notes ✖
+0 errors ✔ | 0 warnings ✔ | 0 notes ✖

-This NOTE is related to spelling of argument names used in the description

 ## Reverse Dependencies
 There are none

+## Resubmit
+Resubmitting after changing names of arguments that were used in the DESCRIPTION to writing out a description of the objects.